‘One Piece: Thousand Storm’ Multiplayer Mode Explained: Japanese Manga-Inspired Game Release Date And Features Hinted By Bandai Namco

 One Piece: Thousand Storm, the game based on immensely popular Japanese manga One Piece by mangaka Eiichiro Oda, features an interesting multi-player mode.
 Publisher Bandai Namco had recently confirmed pre-registration for the game has gone live.
 One Piece: Thousand Storm will be available for iOS as well as Android.

-Japanese arcade, mobile and home video game publisher, Bandai Namco, had confirmed that One Piece: Thousand Storm, a role-playing game based on immensely popular Japanese manga One Piece, will be launched in western countries.
+Japanese arcade, mobile, and home video game publisher, Bandai Namco, had confirmed that One Piece: Thousand Storm, a role-playing game based on immensely popular Japanese manga One Piece, will be launched in western countries.
 The publisher added that the game will make its stateside appearance in winter.
 As there’s not much time, fans of One Piece will have to rush over to the official website of the game to pre-register.
 Interestingly, the publisher promised quite a few bonuses for signing up early.

 One Piece: Thousand Storm has already been released in Japan.
 The game reportedly offers an immersive 3D gaming experience.
 It is apparently quite different in game-play from other games that are based on the One Piece anime.
 With One Piece: Thousand Storm publishers are once again experimenting with the tried and tested RPG (Role Playing Game) approach.